18 Sights in Syracuse, Italy (with Map and Images)

 Show sight on map

-The Baths of Daphne, also known as the Bath of Daphne, are part of a Syracusan archaeological complex, inside which the so-called Greek arsenal of Syracuse was already found, located near the small port of the city, precisely among the foundations of a civil building to the west of the Greek arsenal.
+The baths of Daphne, also known as the Bath of Daphne, are part of a Syracusan archaeological complex, inside which the so-called Greek arsenal of Syracuse was already found, located near the small port of the city, precisely between the foundations of a civil building west of the Greek arsenal.

 Wikipedia: Terme di Dafne (IT)